Compact and flexible SBR plant capable of scaling to successfully treat a range of wastewater needs – municipal, commercial and industrial

 The Pure SBR technology has been designed and implemented successfully to treat flows with Flow to Full Treatments (FFTs) up to 6 times Dry Weather Flow (DWF).
 Flows arrive at an equalisation tank before being distributed to the reactors.
 If incoming influents are heavily contaminated, they can be held in this tank without being allowed to enter the reactor spaces and damage the naturally balanced ecology.

-- Small footprint – To meet suspended solids effluent standards of down to 10mg/l, no primary or tertiary clarifiers are required, translating in to significant space savings.
+- Small footprint – To meet suspended solids effluent standards below 10mg/l, no primary or tertiary clarifiers are required, translating in to significant space savings.

 - Competitive whole life costs – In addition to saving space, the lack of requirement for primary or tertiary clarifiers reduces the capital build cost of a works and also helps to reduce energy usage.
 Due to the batch nature of treatment, the process alters during periods of low flow to use less aeration and save energy.